dhanar10/bcc/README.md

 # bcc

 Battery Charging Controller for Termux.
+Keeps battery charge between 65% to 75% when plugged in 24/7.
 Only works on Xperia M with Magisk rooted lineage-14.1-20180622-UNOFFICIAL-nicki for now.

 ## Prerequisites